-Holding is illegal personal contact with an opponent that interferes with his/her freedom of movement.
+Holding is illegal personal contact with an opponent that interferes with an opponent's freedom of movement.
 This contact (holding) can occur with any part of the body.

 33.15 Pushing

 Pushing is illegal personal contact with any part of the body where a player forcibly moves or attempts to move an opponent with or without the ball.